Asian shares mixed after Fed raises interest rates

-Shares were mixed in Asia early Thursday after U.S. stock indexes finished with small losses following the Federal Reserve's hike in interest rates.
+Shares were mixed in Asia on Thursday after U.S. stock indexes finished with small losses following the Federal Reserve's interest rate hike.

 WALL STREET: Major U.S. stock indexes fell Wednesday while smaller companies fared better.
 The Federal Reserve raised interest rates, as investors expected, and said it could raise rates at a quicker pace next year.
 The Dow Jones industrial average climbed 250 points, but gave it all up as new Fed Chairman Jerome Powell addressed reporters.
 The Fed said the U.S. economy and the job market continued to improve over the last two months.
 It still expects to raise interest rates three times this year, and said it might raise rates three more times next year instead of two.
 The S&P 500 index slid 0.2 percent to 2,711.93.
 The Dow Jones industrial average lost 0.2 percent to 24,682.31.
 The Nasdaq composite fell 0.3 percent to 7,345.29.